-- (33) "General permit" means a Part 70 permit that meets the requirements of §70.6(d). - (34) "Hazardous air pollutant" means a federally listed hazardous air pollutant pursuant to Section 112 of the Clean Air Act. - (35) "IGA or Intergovernmental Agreement" means the Intergovernmental Agreement between the Southern Ute Indian Tribe and the State of Colorado Concerning Air Quality Control on the Southern Ute Indian Reservation, entered into by the Tribe and State on December 13, 1999. - (36) "Insignificant activities" means any of the following types of activities: - (a) Mobile sources; - (b) Air conditioning units used for human comfort that are not subject to applicable requirements under title IV of the Act and do not exhaust air pollutants into the ambient air from any manufacturing or other industrial process; - (c) Ventilating units used for human comfort that do not exhaust air pollutants into the ambient air from any manufacturing or other industrial process; - (d) Heating units used for human comfort that do not provide heat for any manufacturing or other industrial process; - (e) Noncommercial food preparation; - (f) Consumer use of office equipment and products; - (g) Janitorial services and consumer use of janitorial products; and - (h) Internal combustion engines used for landscaping purposes. - (37) "Insignificant emissions" means, for regulated air pollutants other than hazardous air pollutants, a potential to emit for any single emissions unit not exceeding 2 tons per year and, for hazardous air pollutants, a potential to emit for any single emissions unit not exceeding 1,000 pounds per year or the de minimis level established under § 112(g) of the Clean Air Act, whichever is less. - (38) "Major source" means any stationary source or any group of stationary sources that is located on one or more contiguous or adjacent properties, and is under control of the same person (or persons under common control) belonging to a single, major industrial grouping, and that is described in paragraphs (a)-(c) of this definition.
-For the purpose of this definition, a stationary source or group of stationary sources shall be considered part of a single industrial grouping if all of the pollutant emitting activities at such source or group of sources on contiguous or adjacent properties belong to the same Major Group (i.e., all have the same two-digit code) as described in the Standard Industrial Classification Manual, 1987.
+- (33) "General permit" means a Part 70 permit that meets the requirements of §70.6(d). - (34) "Hazardous air pollutant" means a federally listed hazardous air pollutant pursuant to Section 112 of the Clean Air Act. - (35) "IGA or Intergovernmental Agreement" means the Intergovernmental Agreement between the Southern Ute Indian Tribe and the State of Colorado Concerning Air Quality Control on the Southern Ute Indian Reservation, entered into by the Tribe and State on December 13, 1999. - (36) "Insignificant activities" means any of the following types of activities: - (a) Mobile sources; - (b) Air conditioning units used for human comfort that are not subject to applicable requirements under title IV of the Act and do not exhaust air pollutants into the ambient air from any manufacturing or other industrial process; - (c) Ventilating units used for human comfort that do not exhaust air pollutants into the ambient air from any manufacturing or other industrial process; - (d) Heating units used for human comfort that do not provide heat for any manufacturing or other industrial process; - (e) Noncommercial food preparation; - (f) Consumer use of office equipment and products; - (g) Janitorial services and consumer use of janitorial products; and - (h) Internal combustion engines used for landscaping purposes. - (37) "Insignificant emissions" means, for regulated air pollutants other than hazardous air pollutants, a potential to emit for any single emissions unit not exceeding 2 tons per year and, for hazardous air pollutants, a potential to emit for any single emissions unit not exceeding 1,000 pounds per year or the de minimis level established under § 112(g) of the Clean Air Act, whichever is less. - (38) "Major source" means any stationary source (or any group of stationary sources that are located on one or more continuous or adjacent properties and are under common control of the same person (or persons under common control)) belonging to a single major industrial grouping and that are described in paragraph (a), (b), or (c) of this definition.
+For the purposes of defining "major source," a stationary source or group of stationary sources shall be considered part of a single industrial grouping if all of the pollutant emitting activities at such source or group of sources on contiguous or adjacent properties belong to the same Major Group (i.e., all have the same two-digit code) as described in the Standard Industrial Classification Manual, 1987.
+For onshore activities belonging to Standard Industrial Classification (SIC) Major Group 13: Oil and Gas Extraction, pollutant emitting activities shall be considered adjacent if they are located on the same surface site; or if they are located on surface sites that are located within 1/4 mile of one another (measured from the center of the equipment on the surface site) and they share equipment.
+Shared equipment includes, but is not limited to, produced fluids storage tanks, phase separators, natural gas dehydrators or emissions control devices.
+Surface site, as used in the introductory text of this definition, has the same meaning as in 40 CFR 63.761.